-This symmetric property allows the instances of E53 Place with overlapping geometric extents Scope note:

-to be associated with each other.
+Scope note: This symmetric property allows the instances of E53 Place with overlapping geometric extents to be associated with each other.

 It does not specify anything about the shared area.
-This property is purely spatial, in contrast to the territory of the United States (E53) overlaps with the Arctic (E53)
+This property is purely spatial, in contrast to

 Allen operators, which are purely temporal.